soatok/constant-time-js/README.md

 [![Linux Build Status](https://travis-ci.org/soatok/constant-time-js.svg?branch=master)](https://travis-ci.org/soatok/constant-time-js)
 [![npm version](https://img.shields.io/npm/v/constant-time-js.svg)](https://npm.im/constant-time-js)

 **Important**: This Github repository is the companion to [Soatok's Guide to Side-Channel Attacks](https://soatok.blog/2020/08/27/soatoks-guide-to-side-channel-attacks/).
+Do not use this in production, especially if you don't have the budget for a cryptography audit.

 ![Mind Blowing, right?](https://soatok.files.wordpress.com/2020/08/soatoktelegrams2020-01.png)